 Then, just relax and take the test.

-How Are Pymetrics Tests Being Using in Candidate Decisions?
+How Is the BCG Pymetrics Test Being Used in Candidate Decisions?

 It’s not yet clear whether BCG is using the Pymetrics tests to make decisions on moving candidates forward to first round interviews.
 They may just be analyzing the predictive power of the tests or, in other words, looking to see whether candidates’ scores on the Pymetrics test correlate with hiring decisions made through the traditional interview process.